Homage to August Agboola Browne – Black resistance fighter of the Warsaw Uprising

 August died in 1976 and is buried at Hampstead Cemetery, London.
 The Browne’s worshipped at the Russian Orthodox church in Knightsbridge, London and August’s head stone has an Orthodox cross.

 Source: BBC News.
 Published 02 October.
 Accessed 18/10/2020.

 Unanswered Questions – The Wartime Period

-It remains a mystery of how August could have survived the Nazi occupation of Poland and Warsaw Uprising.
+It remains a mystery how August could have survived the Nazi occupation of Poland and the Warsaw Uprising.
 With his non-Aryan looks, had he been apprehended, the outcome would surely have ranged from summary execution to torture and imprisonment in a concentration camp.

 There is evidence from Jan Radecki, nom de guerre Czarny, a participant in the Warsaw Uprising.
 In an interview with the newspaper Gazeta Wyborcza, Jan Radecki recalls:

 “I saw a black man in the command centre of the Iwo Battalion at 74 Marszałkowska Street.
 It seems to me that he was in communications, in the telephone exchange.
 I do not remember more.
 I didn’t know his name or surname.”

 Source: Gazeta Wyborcza 16 December 2010.
 In Polish.
 Accessed 18/10/2010.

 Could Jan Radecki’s recollections of seeing a black man during the Warsaw Uprising be a clue as to how August may have been shielded by his insurgent comrades and superiors?
 The only documentation currently available is that there was only one black man who participated in the uprising.
 It is also probable that August was the only black resident of Warsaw at the time of the uprising.